Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 8.4.
 Expert Review Instructions

-The IANA registry established in this document is defined as "Expert Review".
+The IANA registry established in this document is defined as "Standards Action with Expert Review" or "Specification Required", depending on the range of values for which an assignment is requested.
 This section gives some general guidelines for what the experts should be looking for; but they are being designated as experts for a reason, so they should be given substantial latitude.

 Expert reviewers should take into consideration the following points: